aio-libs/aiohttp/docs/client_quickstart.rst

     await session.post(url, data=data)

 If you pass a file object as data parameter, aiohttp will stream it to the server automatically.
-Check :class:`~aiohttp.streams.StreamReader` for supported format information.
+Check :class:`~aiohttp.StreamReader` for supported format information.

 .. seealso:: :ref:`aiohttp-multipart`